dmigwi/amity-golang/README.md

 ### Run the system

-- Set `PATH` to create in an application:
+- Set `PATH` to create an application:

 ```bash
 export PATH=$PATH:$GOPATH/n